Valladolid travel guide

 Staying in the heart of the city allows you to easily walk to many of the top sights and dining areas in Valladolid and cut down on your travel expenses.
 Centrally located accommodations are also an excellent choice for travelers in Valladolid planning to go on a quick tour or drive to the neighboring regions.

 In Valladolid, you'll find 5 different types of places to stay, catering to every taste, budget, and reason for travel.
-For example, honeymooners or travelers on a romantic getaway in Spain can experience the ultimate relaxation at one of the 5-star or 4-star hotels in Valladolid.
+For example, honeymooners or travelers on a romantic getaway in Spain can experience the ultimate relaxation at one of the luxury hotels in Valladolid.
 Travelers whose purpose is sightseeing can also find plenty of mid-range and budget-friendly hotels in the city, allowing access to many of the top attractions in Valladolid.

 Learn more about the most popular places to stay and the top-rated hotels in Valladolid in the following sections.